singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-ember-on-netlify.md

 ```
 $ ember new embernetlify
 ```
-Now you can see a `embernetlify` directory, with all of the various assets you need to develop your site in `ember`.
+Now you can see a `embernetlify` directory, with all of the various assets you need to develop your app in `ember`.

 Change into this new directory:
 ```